usaid-cs/yesterday-i-learned/random.md

 - Cook 1 part quinoa in 2 parts water for 15 minutes and rest for 5. ["No matter how you cook it, let the quinoa rest for at least 5 minutes in a covered cooking vessel before eating it.
 This will allow the water to evenly permeate the body of the quinoa seeds."](http://www.iheartkeenwah.com/blog/2015/10/31/the-food-lab-examining-the-best-way-to-cook-quinoa-rice-cooker-stove-top-or-pre-roast)
 - Special agents wear sunglasses to (apart from the sun, but also) shield their eyes from liquids thrown at them.
 - "Geniuses quote themselves." - Brian Lai, 2000s
-- C++ is the [most popular "hard compiled" language](https://blog.golang.org/8years) on GitHub, and three times the number of people would rather write TypeScript than Objective 💩.
+- C++ is the [most popular "hard compiled" language](https://blog.golang.org/8years) on GitHub, and three times the number of people would rather write TypeScript than Objective-💩.
 - The tie clip goes between the third and fourth button of the shirt, and should never be longer than 3/4 of the tie's width.
 - Mr.T (Tureaud) was a wrestler.
 - _Two_ fast elevators/lifts go a long way when searching for an apartment.
 Also, don't rent the apartment next to the garbage/rubbish chute.
 Even if it doesn't smell, you'll hear things tumbling down it every other minute.